SveSop/nvidia-libs/README.md

 In case you do NOT use nvml (wine-nvml) library to emulate nvml.dll, DAZ Studio MAY
 show 2 "adapters" for rendering.
 Choose the one that show your GPU name, and NOT the other.

-NVML can be installed by using the `setup_nvml.sh` script included in the package and for
-DAZ Studio it is recommended.
+See above for installing or using the NVML library.

 ## Quirks
 Some older SDK samples may require specifying LD_LIBRARY_PATH to the system folder
 where libcuda.so.1 and other libnvidia-xxx.so libraries reside.
 This varies depending
 on distro.
-Ubuntu typicall uses `/lib/x86-64-linux-gnu/` for 64-bit and
+Ubuntu typicall uses `/lib/x86-64-linux-gnu/` for 64-bit.
-`/lib/i386-linux-gnu/` for 32-bit.

 In cases where virtual or emulated hardware is used for nvcuda, wine may have issues getting
 the correct PCI ID from wine to obtain LUID from the cuDeviceGetLuid function.
 In those cases